ubvu/OpenTOScience/README.md

 One player needs to start the game and invite the others.
 To do so, fill in one name and click on "Play".

-In the "Deck Source" dropdown menu select **Many Decks** and for the deck code use **O3860**.
+In the "Deck Source" dropdown menu select **Many Decks** and for the deck code use **DNGZN**.
 Next click on the "+" to add the deck.
 You will receive a game code that you can share with fellow players.
 They can join the game by going to https://md.rereadgames.com/games/[game code]

 Note that optional adjustments in the rules and time limits are possible if you have specific preferences.